 When facing an Augmented/Mixed Reality project, the integration between the real and virtual objects and environments becomes essential, so the next step in virtual set production and Augmented Reality applications is to increase the realism of the content.
 This not only involves high quality rendering, but also requires perfect integration between the different elements of the scene to provide a sense of realism, with precise perspective matching and correct broadcast continuity.

-All Brainstorm products run on the eStudio render engine, considered the fastest in the industry, and which already includes advanced imaging and rendering features such as HDR (High Dynamic range) and PBR (Physically Based Rendering).
-Additionally, Brainstorm supports gaming and architectural engines such as Unreal Engine.
+All Brainstorm products run on the eStudio render engine, considered the fastest in the industry, and which already includes advanced imaging and rendering features such as real-time ray tracing, HDR (High Dynamic range) and PBR (Physically Based Rendering).
+Additionally, with its unique Combined Render Engine, Brainstorm supports gaming render engines such as Epic Games’ Unreal Engine.

 PBR – Physically Based Rendering